I’m glad I married a clown: It was by default that Flubber took to clowning, and since then, there has been no looking back.

 The Clown, the CA, the MBA, the Mad Hatters…

 “Be careful what you wish for, least your wish be fulfilled.”
 This is absolutely true.
 I have always prayed for good health and happiness.
-I have been blessed with Happiness and in abundance–God ensured I married a clown!
+I have been blessed with Happiness and abundance–God ensured I married a clown!

 Jokes apart, this is a question I have often been asked, ‘Why did you marry a clown?’
-The curiosity stems from the fact that those close to me know me as a studious, intelligent, somewhat introvert person.
+The curiosity stems from the fact that those close to me know me as a studious, intelligent, somewhat introverted person.
 Having completed my Chartered Accountancy, all I wanted in life was to just do well.

 Martin D’Souza, the juggler…

 Martin was already juggling a couple of hats before we got married.
-He was an established wedding compere, Editor and publisher of the only Catholic Wedding Directory in Mumbai, Silver Pages, and was also running an advertising and branding agency, ‘Pierce Communications’.
-Apart from this, he was managing one of Mumbai’s leading kids entertainment and party planning company, ‘Mad Hatters’ and of course clowning around professionally.
+He was an established wedding compere, Editor, and publisher of the only Catholic Wedding Directory in Mumbai, Silver Pages, and was also running an advertising and branding agency, ‘Pierce Communications’.
+Apart from this, he was managing one of Mumbai’s leading kid’s entertainment and party planning company, ‘Mad Hatters’, and of course clowning around professionally.

 Why would a B.Sc (Physics) and an MBA in Marketing want to take up clowning as a career?
 While in college, Martin was compering at weddings and birthday parties.
-One day, a client happened to ask him if he would ‘dress’ as a clown for a circus theme party.
+One day, a client asked him if he would ‘dress’ as a clown for a circus theme party.
 Curiosity got the better of him and he gave it a shot.
 The kids and adults loved him.
 On receiving an overwhelming response to his debut show, he decided to explore clowning as a serious business.

 Learning to be a serious Clown

 His journey began, with experimenting with water colours for make-up and some bright mismatched coloured outfits as costumes.
 He would spend hours researching the art of clowning from books and also write emails to Clowns all across the world.
-His frequent emails and letters resulted in him being granted a Scholarship to attend Clown Education in USA.
+His frequent emails and letters resulted in him being granted a Scholarship to attend Clown Education in the USA.
 I vividly remember travelling by road from Chicago to the University of Wisconsin, La Crosse, to drop him at his University.
 He was very excited to meet ‘real clowns’ for the first time in his life.
 He became the only certified professional clown in our country.

 There was no looking back.
 Flubber grew and evolved with every year of our married life.
-He began travelling, performing and teaching in different countries.
+He began travelling, performing, and teaching in different countries.
 He was the Regional Director of West Asia and the Middle East and then the Vice President of the World Clown Association (WCA).
 He received the ‘Clown of the Year Award’ for being the best clown internationally by WCA in 2016.
 He recently won the ‘Most Engaging Entertainer/Live Performer of The Year 2020’ by EEMA (Event and Entertainment Management Association) in India.